Beating the Harmonic lower bound for online bin packing: The framework

-For items larger than $1/2$ and smaller than $2/3$, we will define $\leaves(i)=K=|\D|$ to ensure that $\leaves(i)\ge \needs(j)$ holds for each small type $j$.
-For items of size at least $2/3$, we define $\leaves(i)=0$: thus these items are all packed into pure blue bins.
-For checking whether a large item and a medium item can be combined in a bin, we ignore the values $\leaves(i)$ and $\needs(j)$ and use only part 2 of Definition \ref{def:comp}.
+It follows that for checking whether a large item and a medium item can be combined in a bin, we ignore the values $\leaves(i)$ and $\needs(j)$ and use only the relevant parts 2 of Definition \ref{def:comp}.

-We say that a bin is \emph{red-open} if it contains some non-provisionally red items but can still receive additional red items.
-If the red items have type $i$, this means the bin has at least one and at most $\redfit_i-1$ red items.
-The bin can be mixed or unmixed.
-We define \emph{blue-open} analogously.
-Such bins can be pure blue.
-Bins can be red-open and blue-open at the same time, if they are mixed.

 Like {\SuperH} algorithms, an {\EHarm} algorithm first tries to pack a red (blue) item into a red-open (blue-open) bin with items of the same type and color; then it tries to find an unmixed compatible bin; if all else fails, it opens a new bin.
 Note that the definition of compatible has been extended compared to {\SuperH}, but we still pack blue items with red items of another type and vice versa; there will be no bins with blue (or red) items of two different types.
+The new framework is formally described in Algorithms \ref{alg:eh} and \ref{alg:pack}.
+Items of type $\rTypes$ are packed using \nf{} as before.
+We discuss the changes from {\SuperH} one by one.
+All the changes stem from our much more careful packing of medium items.
+The algorithm {\MarkItems} called in line \ref{callmark} of {\EHarm} will be presented in Section \ref{sec:mark-and-color}.
+This algorithm will take care of assigning marks and colors to the items.
+In particular, this will take care of fixing the color of medium items as described in Figure \ref{illus}.